hernantz/blog/content/some-reviews-part-2.md

 some good dosses of popular culture to understand some of the references.
 The mix of animals and humans adds a lot to the show.
 **score: 4.1**

+# Alien Resurrection
+I'm a firm believer that the whole franchise is set upon great ideas but the movies are not that great.
+Aliens and Alien Resurrection confirm that.
+The scenes are not well put together, stupid characters that do stupid things for no reason, catchy frases all over, etc.  It's kind of interesting to see that all the movies have a lot in common, yeah, not just the xenomorphs, but the stages of the movie.
+Skepticism, the alien breakout, the hunting, and the destructive ending, with an android, of course.
+Extra point for the human-alien.
+**score: 2.8**

+# Valley of Violence
+Why is it that all western movies have to look like the good, the bad and the ugly?
+Might be because it was the apotheosis of western movies.
+So yeah, Valley of Violence is a western, with the good guy, the bad guys and also the ugly.
+The extremely intelligent dog was a good and funny addition.
+Now last two fights could have been more realistic, because puting a rope around someones neck and hanging him by surprise is not something you would count on to kill your enemy.
+**score: 3.7**

+# Oculous
+A hunted mirror that feeds from plants and animals and can give powerful alusinations is an insteresting idea for a horror movie.
+But if that mirror is too powerful that nobody can do anything about it, it becomes a borring massacre.
+Also, wtf with the wife that gets possesed and wants to kill her kids?
+**score: 2.8**

+# Exploding kittens
+Everyone loves this game, is fast and funny, which makes it a great filler.
+The only addition I would suggest is to add a ressurection card so that players that got eliminated can stay tuned for that card to appear and get back into the game.
+**score: 4.5**